Image showing a young African male wearing sunglasses, Image Credits: Freepik

 An image showing the partial face of an African woman suffering from cataract.
 The eye looks glassy.
 Image Credits: Nano Banana Gemini

 Cataract is a condition where the eye lenses become cloudy due to damaged protein of the lenses.
 Cataracts are caused by many reasons like ageing, genetics, diabetes, and others.
 People with cataracts in their eyes cannot see properly.
 To a person with cataract, it seems like there is a haze in front of the eyes, where the details of objects are not clear at all.
-UV light exposure worsens the damage in of eye lenses due toin cataracts even faster.
+UV light exposure worsens the damage in eye lenses due to cataracts even faster.

 Image showing an African man suffering from glaucoma and sitting inside a health facility.
 The eyes look hazy and red.
 Image Credits: Nano Banana Gemini